 Thanks to William Morris Karl Palmen discovered many pages on the WWW about calendars, etc., including Peter Meyer's Goddess Calendar then under construction.
-This lead him to construct his own soli-lunar calendar one weekend.
+This lead him to construct his own lunisolar calendar one weekend.
 It has 3 types of year arranged in a 334 year cycle more accurate than the 19 year Metonic cycle.
 He found out through email that Peter had considered using the 334 year cycle for the Goddess Calendar.
-He joined the CALNDR-L calendar email list in February 1998 and contributes his abundant ideas there and learns new things such as the Vernal Equinox year and the Tropical year.
+He joined the CALNDR-L calendar email list in February 1998 and contributes his abundant ideas there and learns new things such as the difference between the Vernal Equinox year and the Tropical year.

 - Yerm Lunar Calendar A simple rule-based lunar calendar, that follows the moonphases about as closely as any such calendar can.
 It replaces the year with a longer period called a yerm suited to the synodic month.

 - Leap Week Calendars Proposed calendar reforms that preserve the 7-day week.

 - Week and Month Calendar A suggested civil calendar in which months are subdived into weeks